Sv443/BetterYTM/README.md

 <br><br>

 ### Disclaimers:
-- I am not affiliated with YouTube, Google, Alphabet, Genius, or anyone else.
+- I am not affiliated with or endorsed by YouTube, Google, Alphabet, Genius, or anyone else.
-- I do not own any third party icons, I just re-host them here for better stability and availability.
+- I do not own any third party icons, I just re-host them [here](./assets/external/) for better stability and availability.
-- I do not intend to ever collect any data about you, everything in this script is done and stored locally on your device or on the site it currently runs on.
+- I do not intend to ever collect any data about you, everything in this script is done and stored locally on your device or on the site the script runs on.
 - I can't guarantee this software is without flaws.
 If something bad happens, I don't accept blame.
 I do however accept [bug reports and feature requests.](https://github.com/Sv443/BetterYTM/issues/new/choose)

 <br><br><br><br>